omundy/learn-javascript/topics/modules/modules.md

 ## The benefits of modularity

 - Modules are a way to split an application into separate files instead of having all of your application in one file.
-- This concept is also present in other languages with minor differences in syntax and behavior, like C's `include`, Python's `import`, and so on.
+- Also present in other languages (with minor differences in syntax and behavior) like C's `include`, Python's `import`, and so on.
 - Modular design makes your application easy to understand, scale, and reuse.